Terroir al Límit and Terroir Sense Fronteres: stunning, brave wines from Priorat and Montsant by Dominik and Tatjana

-Terroir al Límit is one of Priorat’s most highly acclaimed wineries, established by Dominic Huber and Eben Sadie back in 2001.
+Terroir al Límit is one of Priorat’s most highly acclaimed wineries, established by Dominik Huber and Eben Sadie back in 2001.
 Sadie is no longer involved, but Huber has grown the project and is known for making terroir-sensitive wines that have a remarkable freshness and precision.
 I caught up with him and winemaker Tatjana Peceric to ask them more about what they are doing in this remarkable region.

 Jamie Goode: What brought you to Priorat?